editor

 “With an understanding of archive less as storage than as a system, André Lepecki speaks of the body in dance as an archive whose movement within the archive can result in its rewriting.” – Bismarck, Beatrice von (2022).
 Archives on Show.
 Revoicing, Shapeshifting, Displacing.
 A Curatorial Glossary.
 Archive Books, p.
 48.

-Marlies van Hak (NL, 1982) is a researcher, writer and program developer.
+Marlies van Hak (NL, 1982) is a researcher, writer and programme developer.
 Her work navigates multiple knowledge domains, on the rather fluid lines between theory and praxis.
 Her interests include cultural memory, artistic practices, public space, performativity, feminism and literature.
-Her work varies from editing publications, program research and advise on academic and artistic projects, to writing essays and funding applications for, amongst others, Guiding Voices in Rotterdam (since 2023), PrintRoom in Rotterdam (2022), Radboud University in Nijmegen (2021-2022), and TAAK in Amsterdam (2019-2022).
-Her experience ranges from curriculum design and teaching for a multidisciplinary community of students at ArtEZ University of the Arts in Arnhem (2012-2019) to the coordination of exhibitions, research-in-residence programs and symposia at BAK, basis voor actuele kunst in Utrecht (2008-2011).
+Her work varies from editing publications, programme research and advise on academic and artistic projects, to writing essays and funding applications for, amongst others, Guiding Voices in Rotterdam (since 2023), PrintRoom in Rotterdam (2022), Radboud University in Nijmegen (2021-2022), and TAAK in Amsterdam (2019-2022).
+Her experience ranges from curriculum design and teaching for a multidisciplinary community of students at ArtEZ University of the Arts in Arnhem (2012-2019) to the coordination of exhibitions, research-in-residencies and symposia at BAK, basis voor actuele kunst in Utrecht (2008-2011).
 She was a co-author and editor of the publication The Non-Urban Garden.
 Tuinen van de 21e eeuw (2014) and assistant-curator of the symposium Rethinking Robert Smithson (2012).
 She initiated Buro Ruimte Rondom (since 2015) together with Isolde Venrooy and actively engages in the work of artists and researchers regularly as a conversation partner, reflective dramaturge and text editor.
 In 2008 she obtained an MA in Cultural Memory with a thesis on the relation between public artwork, site, body, and memory.
 Previously she completed a BA in Comparative Arts and Cultural Studies (2006).
 She also spent a year in Australia to travel and work locally (2000-2001) and five months in London while attending a course at the Geography Department of Birkbeck University (2021).

 Education: